josmar-crwdstffng/angular/aio/content/guide/forms.md

 ## Submit the form with `ngSubmit`

 The user should be able to submit this form after filling it in.
-The **Submit** button at the bottom of the form does nothing on its own, but it does trigger a form-submit event because of its type \(`type="submit"`\).
+The **Submit** button at the bottom of the form does nothing, but it does trigger a form-submit event because of the associated type \(`type="submit"`\).
 To respond to this event, take the following steps.

-1. Bind the form's [`ngSubmit`](api/forms/NgForm#properties) event property to the hero-form component's `onSubmit()` method.
+1. Bind the [`ngSubmit`](api/forms/NgForm#properties) event property of the form to the `onSubmit()` method of the hero-form component.

     <code-example header="src/app/hero-form/hero-form.component.html (ngSubmit)" path="forms/src/app/hero-form/hero-form.component.html" region="ngSubmit"></code-example>

 1. Use the template reference variable, `#heroForm` to access the form that contains the **Submit** button and create an event binding.
-    You will bind the form property that indicates its overall validity to the **Submit** button's `disabled` property.
+    You will bind the form property that indicates the associated overall validity to the `disabled` property of the **Submit** button.

     <code-example header="src/app/hero-form/hero-form.component.html (submit-button)" path="forms/src/app/hero-form/hero-form.component.html" region="submit-button"></code-example>

 1. Run the application.
-    Notice that the button is enabled &mdash;although it doesn't do anything useful yet.
+    Notice that the button is enabled &mdash;although it does not do anything useful yet.

 1. Delete the **Name** value.
     This violates the "required" rule, so it displays the error message &mdash;and notice that it also disables the **Submit** button.

-    You didn't have to explicitly wire the button's enabled state to the form's validity.
+    You did not have to explicitly wire the enabled state of the button to the validity of the form.
     The `FormsModule` did this automatically when you defined a template reference variable on the enhanced form element, then referred to that variable in the button control.

 ### Respond to form submission

-To show a response to form submission, you can hide the data entry area and display something else in its place.
+To show a response to form submission, you can hide the data entry area and display something else in place plce of it.

-1. Wrap the entire form in a `<div>` and bind its `hidden` property to the `HeroFormComponent.submitted` property.
+1. Wrap the entire form in a `<div>` and bind the associated `hidden` property to the `HeroFormComponent.submitted` property.

     <code-example header="src/app/hero-form/hero-form.component.html (excerpt)" path="forms/src/app/hero-form/hero-form.component.html" region="edit-div"></code-example>